 - a branching storyline where short-term decisions impact long-term mechanisms

-- time serves as a resource in the game, impacting the cost to use buildings and player order
+- time as a resource, impacting the cost to use buildings and player order

-- one component that has never been in a board game (as far as we know)
+- one component that has never been in a board game (update: 1 game has it!)

 Your journey through Charterstone’s many secrets will last 12 games, but it doesn’t end there.
-Your completed village will be a one-of-a-kind worker-placement game with plenty of variability.
+Your completed village will be a one-of-a-kind, variable worker-placement game.

 Charterstone will likely be ready for release in 2017.
 There will not be a Kickstarter or pre-orders from Stonemaier; rather, we’ll announce when it’s available via our e-newsletter, and you can request it from your preferred retailer.
 You can also follow the progress on the Charterstone Facebook group and on BoardGameGeek.